 There are two books that do not live on bookcases but are in permanent residence on my work table.
 One is a copy of Roget’s International Thesaurus.
 The other, is my friend Cox.
 He is my mentor, my inspiration, my favourite games companion, my ally.

 When I start teaching at a new language school, the first thing I do is scan the bookshelves for a copy of the COED.
 I find that most of my colleagues opt for the Collins, the Chambers, the Longman probably being a favourite.
 I reach out for them only when I cannot find the COED.
 I mean no offence or slight here.
 They are in no way inferior.
-It is simply that every craftsman has his or her favourite tool, and logic does not come into it.
+It’s simply that every craftsman has his or her favourite tool and logic does not come into it.
 Cox and I have come a long way together.
 We know each-other’s style and quirks.
 We make a good team.
 Boustrophedon.
 Deontic.
 Idyll.
 Melliferous… Bliss.

 © Scribe Doll